kamel78/efficient-rust-pairings/README.md

 Pairings-based cryptography with rust: a constant-time and efficient implementation with rust for BLS12, BLS24 and BLS48 curves.

 The current library implements pairing computations for various security levels: 128-bit, 192-bit, and 256-bit, respectively, on BLS12, BLS24, and BLS48 curves.
-According to the standardization draft at [[1]](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/), BLS curves are the most suitable for pairings-based cryptography due to several optimization and security benefits.
-We have implemented a more optimal set of parameters, particularly for the BLS48 curve, where constant-time hashing to G2 is feasible thanks to the existence of prime-order isogenies that enable the SWU mapping for all implemented curves on both G1 and G2 sub-groups.
-Detailed information is provided below.
+According to the standardization draft at [\[1\]](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/), BLS curves are the most suitable for pairing-based cryptography due to several optimization and security benefits.
+We have implemented a special optimal set of parameters, particularly for the BLS48 curve, where constant-time hashing to \(G_2\) is feasible thanks to the existence of prime-order isogenies that enable the SWU mapping for all implemented curves on both \(G_1\) and \(G_2\) sub-groups.
+We provide a general description of the implemented functionalities with chosen configurations and parameters in the following, while a full description of all implemented aspects with justification of each implementation detail would require a hundred-page technical report!

 ## Implemented Curves